adamaD428/AI-Powered-Preventive-Healthcare-System/Project Roadmap.md

  - [ ] calculate Acuracy of the Models
  - [ ] Summarize the Results
  - [ ] Transfer updated Jupyter Notebook to GitHub
  - [ ] Prepare for the Presentation
+ - [ ] Create an app for Predicting Heart Disease